NicoNjora/WebSecLinux/README.md

 A spoofing attack is when a malicious party impersonates another device or user on a network in order to launch attacks against network hosts, steal data, spread malware, or bypass access controls.

-Let’s begin by firing up Burp, and making sure our proxy is set up for localhost @ 127.0.0.1.
+Let’s begin by firing up Burp, and making sure our proxy is set up for localhost @ 127.0.0.1 at the Options subsection.

-Use Firefox, go to Options > Network Settings > Settings > Choose Manual  proxy Configuration as follows:
+Use Firefox, go to Options > Network Settings > Settings > Choose Manual  proxy Configuration, set HTTP Proxy as 127.0.0.1 PORT:8080 follows:

 --> Run Burp, reload the web page and go back to Burp.
 To view the intercepted packet in Burp, go to Proxy > Intercept